zsa/reactor/README.md

 ## General process

 - Take JSON input
-- Generate a .c template file base on the JSON and the liquid template named for the type value in in the JSON
+- Generate a .c template file based on the JSON and the liquid template.
+Name it something unique
+- Create a hex file by compiling that c file.
+Name it something unique too
-- Return the .hex file created from running make with that file
+- read .hex file and return it

 # Local development